JPCodeCraft/AlbionFreeMarketTutorials/articles/metaItems/20240723-top-solo-europe/20240723-top-solo-europe.md

 2. **High-tier weapons dominate in KDR:** The top KDR weapons are all high-tier (6.4 and above), demonstrating the power of advanced gear.
 However, these are also less frequently used due to their cost and risk.

 3. **Balanced performance in mid-tier weapons:** When looking at more commonly used weapons (2,000+ uses), we see Expert's Double Bladed Staff [5.4] leading by a wide margin in KDR, indicating a good balance of performance and accessibility (selling under 2M silver), followed by Expert's Bloodletter [5.4] (selling under 1.5M silver).
+It must be noted that these weapons were probably awakened and had the strain cost on top of them, which might make them less attractive cost benefit wise.

 4. **Specialized weapons for high-value targets:** Weapons like Grandmaster's Prowling Staff [7.3] excel at taking down high-value targets, as shown by their high average kill fame.